-Seafood is a popular food in the United States, yet consumers are routinely given little or no information about the seafood they eat.
+Seafood is a popular food in the United States, yet consumers are routinely given little information about the seafood they eat.
 The information they are given can be misleading which impacts consumers, public health, fishermen, honest seafood businesses and the oceans.
 Oceana is working to require traceability for all seafood which will help to prevent seafood mislabeling and keep illegally caught fish out of the U.S. market while providing more information to consumers about their seafood purchases.

 Seafood fraud is a global problem: It has been studied and found all over the world.
-Oceana is leading the way by exposing seafood fraud through extensive DNA testing and in campaigning for policy change to establish traceability requirements that would result in fish being tracked from boat to plate in order to bring transparency to the seafood supply chain, help prevent seafood mislabeling and fraud and stamp out markets for illegally fished products.
+Oceana is leading the way by exposing seafood fraud through extensive DNA testing and in campaigning for policy change to establish traceability requirements that would result in fish being tracked from boat to plate in order to bring transparency to the seafood supply chain, help prevent seafood mislabeling and stamp out markets for illegally fished products.